cloudpilot-ai/interview/README.md

 Most problems do have a defined domain, but there remains many uncertainties, and some of those revealation may totally change the scope.
 We do have a deadline, but at least it's in days instead of in minutes.
 And more importantly, we are solving together with the open web, the people around us.

 In whiteboard live coding, both the problem and solution are already pre-determinted.
 While in take-home assignment, we only define a broad scope and some requirements, it's up to the candidate to craft the solution.
-That's what we expect for peers at Bytebase, to de/refine the problem, own the solution, deliver enlightenment.
+That's what we expect for peers at CloudPilot AI, to de/refine the problem, own the solution, deliver enlightenment.

 # Why we open source

-1. The [main CloudPilot AI codebase](https://github.com/kubernetes-sigs/karpenter) is also open source.
+1. The [main CloudPilot AI codebase](https://github.com/cloudpilot-a) is also open source.
 We believe in building in the public.
 1. Design good take-home assignments is no easy task.
 Open sourcing our assignments gives more chance for improvements.
 1. It's convenient for our candidate to checkout the problem.